sijingzhangzsj0604/docs/docs/cloud/guides/observability/log-collection-with-kafka-logger.md

 ![Add Logging Plugin](https://static.apiseven.com/2022/12/30/add-logging-plugin-2.png)

-The Logging plugin binds some existing Log Collection Plans to the Service or API.
+The Logging plugin binds some existing Log Collection Plans to the service or route.
 Here we bind the `kafka-logger`.

 ### Send Some Requests